L2R Board Members

 Simon is a hands on creative producer (Learning and Development) at Footscray Community Arts Centre where he manages arts and learning workshops for everyone from infants to seniors.
 After a long stint of living and travelling around this small world he moved to Melbourne in 2012 and joined youth focused design social enterprise Blue SKYS Media.
 During his travels he volunteered at Mirror Arts Foundation in Thailand and Fairtrade Foundation UK in Malawi, he also worked in London at the British Red Cross, where he helped embed a range of learning organisation initiatives.Simon has facilitated and managed creative arts programs with leading social enterprise SpeakOut Ltd (now Human Ventures) in Brisbane.
 This experience aligned with his passion in using strong process driven by arts and cultural opportunities to improve young people’s self-esteem and confidence.
 Simon completed his Bachelor of Business – major Communication in 2000 at Queensland University of Technology.
 Simon is now kept on his toes as father to two bouncing under three year olds!

-Currently Senior Youth Practitioner at Drummond Street Youth Services, Mary Quinsacara has over 10 years experience at the intersection of arts and health utilising her love and practice of hip-hop culture to connect and work alongside diaspora and first nations communities working for social change.
-Born in Chile and raised in Narrm (Melbourne) and working on Wurundjeri country Mary lives on the west-side with long standing relationships with communities in and around Footscray to Kings Park.
+Mary Quinsacara has over 10 years experience at the intersection of arts and health utilising her love and practice of hip-hop culture to connect and work for social change alongside diaspora and First Nations communities.
+Born in Chile and raised in Naarm (Melbourne) and working on Wurundjeri country Mary lives on the west-side enjoying long standing relationships with communities in and around Footscray to Kings Park.
 Currently studying a Graduate Certificate in Education at VU Mary has a growing interest in the role of community based education for young people of colour.
 Particularly how it can contribute to young people’s capacity to confidently navigate and influence different spaces and contexts so that they may live to their full potential, with the support of a community that holds, respects and reflects them.